astrojs/rawimage.js/README.md

     ./setup.sh

-This script downloads the latest version of `fits.js` and sample images from MAST needed to run the examples.
-Run a local server from the root directory to see the examples.
+This script downloads the latest version of [`fits.js`](http://astrojs.github.com/fitsjs/) and sample images needed for the examples.
+A local server is needed to see the examples.
 If familiar with NodeJS, you may run:

     npm install .
     http-server

-otherwise a local server may be started using Python.
+otherwise a local server can be started using Python.

     python -m SimpleHTTPServer